deadlyvipers/dojo_rules/introduction.md

 Hi, this is me.
-My fav code school path is Git.
+My fav Code School path is Git and  JavaScript.